isabella232/TEMPLATE-action-post-user-registration/README.md

 # Post User Registration Action Integration Template

 This template is used to create Action Integrations in the Post User Registration flow.
-This flow runs asynchronously when a user registers a new account for an Auth0-managed connection (like username/password or passwordless) so it can be used for event reporting but not blocking account creation.
+This flow runs asynchronously when a user registers a new account for a Database or Passwordless Connection so it can be used for event reporting but not blocking account creation.

 ## Documentation